-2. A claim for compensation must be filed within one year from the date the criminally injurious conduct was reported to a law enforcement officer.
+- 2. A claim for compensation must be filed within one year from the date the criminally injurious conduct was reported to a law enforcement officer.
 The division may extend the time for filing if it determines that the interests of justice so require.
-There is no appeal from a decision of the division not to extend the filing time, not to reopen, or not to reinvestigate a claim.

-3. Compensation may not be awarded to a claimant who is the offender or an accomplice of the offender, nor to any claimant if the award would unjustly benefit the offender or an accomplice.

-4. Compensation may not be awarded unless the criminally injurious conduct resulting in injury or death was reported to a law enforcement officer within ninety-six hours after its occurrence or the division finds there was good cause17 for the failure to report within that time a.
-To the extent the economic loss18 upon which the claim is based is recouped from other persons, including collateral sources;

-5. The division, upon finding that the claimant has not fully cooperated with appropriate law enforcement agencies, may deny, reconsider, or reduce an award of compensation.

-6. Compensation otherwise payable to a claimant must be reduced or denied:

-b.
-To the extent the division deems reasonable because of the contributory misconduct of the claimant or of a victim on whose behalf compensation is claimed; and c.
-To the extent the division deems reasonable when it is determined that a victim was under the influence of an alcoholic beverage or a controlled substance at the time the criminally injurious conduct occurred and the victim's intoxication was a factor causing the criminally injurious conduct.

-4.2.1 Recommendation: Statutorily exempt victims of child sex trafficking and CSEC from ineligibility factors for crime victims' compensation.
+There is no appeal from a decision of the division not to extend the filing time, not to reopen, or not to reinvestigate a claim. - 3.
+Compensation may not be awarded to a claimant who is the offender or an accomplice of the offender, nor to any claimant if the award would unjustly benefit the offender or an accomplice. - 4.
+Compensation may not be awarded unless the criminally injurious conduct resulting in injury or death was reported to a law enforcement officer within ninety-six hours after its occurrence or the division finds there was good cause20 for the failure to report within that time - 5.
+The division, upon finding that the claimant has not fully cooperated with appropriate law enforcement agencies, may deny, reconsider, or reduce an award of compensation. - 6.
+Compensation otherwise payable to a claimant must be reduced or denied: - a.
+To the extent the economic loss21 upon which the claim is based is recouped from other persons, including collateral sources; - b.
+To the extent the division deems reasonable because of the contributory misconduct of the claimant or of a victim on whose behalf compensation is claimed; and - c.
+To the extent the division deems reasonable when it is determined that a victim was under the influence of an alcoholic beverage or a controlled substance at the time the criminally injurious conduct occurred and the victim's intoxication was a factor causing the criminally injurious conduct. - 4.2.1 Recommendation: Statutorily exempt victims of child sex trafficking and CSEC from ineligibility factors for crime victims' compensation.
+(See Issue Brief 4.2.)

+[E]conomic detriment consisting only of allowable expense Noneconomic detriment is not loss.
+The term includes economic detriment caused by pain and suffering or physical impairment.

-18 N.D.
+19 Further, N.D.
 Cent.
-Code § 54-23.4-01(7)(a), (d) defines "economic loss" as follows:

-16 Further, N.D.
-Cent.
 Code § 12.1-41-17(1) (Eligibility for benefit or service) expressly provides that human trafficking victims are entitled to victim compensation, stating, "A victim is eligible for a benefit or service available through the state, including compensation under chapter 54-23.4 [Crime victims compensation], regardless of immigration status."

-17 N.D.
+20 N.D.
 Cent.
 Code § 54-23.4-06 does not explain what constitutes "good cause" for purposes of this subsection.
 Further, N.D.
 Cent.
 Code § 54-23.4-06(2) provides an exception for victims of "child abuse or sexual molestation of a child," but this protection is not expressly available to victims of child sex trafficking and CSEC.